microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 tvm-1783593343_1-20171127t163917z  52.168.39.226   50000
 ```

-,where:
+, where:
-- ID - node id (used as suffix in file names for standard and error output of setup task);
+- ID - node id (used as suffix in file names for standard and error output of setup tasks);
 - IP - public IP of the node;
 - Port - SSH port of the node.

 GNU/Linux users can ssh to the node using the following command:

 ```bash
 $ ssh 52.168.39.226 -p 50000
 ```